 Yes.
 Generated images are yours to use in product catalogs, e-commerce listings, interior design presentations, and marketing materials.
 You own the outputs produced through your Morphic subscription.

-Physical reupholstery runs $200 to $2,000 per piece, and professional 3D renders cost $100 to $500 each.
-Morphic's fabric texture swap workflow is included with your Morphic subscription and delivers results in minutes.
+Physical reupholstery and professional 3D renders can be expensive and time-consuming.
+Morphic's fabric texture swap workflow is available on Morphic and delivers results in minutes.